 At the end of 2018 APDC closed on the \$5.25 million purchase of an 80-acre site adjacent to the Port's southeastern border in the town of Bethlehem.
 This acquisition has increased the size of the Port by 25% to nearly 400 acres.
-To fund this purchase, the Port utilized a portion of the investment portfolio and executed an additional \$2.5 million sub-lease under an existing master lease with Bank of America.

 In 2020, the Port completed the SEQRA and GEIS process with the Town of Bethlehem and received approval in May 2020.
 In the summer of 2020, the Port joined forces with Offshore Wind Industry developers to compete for the NYSERDA second round procurement and Port Infrastructure Investment Program.
-The Port of Albany was selected, together with Equinor and Marmen Welcon to develop the first of its kind wind tower manufacturing facility in the United States.
-Pre-development activities, including design engineering and specific site plan permitting applications will be done in 2021 with plans for major construction activity in 2022 and 2023.
-The Port expansion site will host over 600,000 square feet of production facilities and a high capacity - heavy lift custom designed maritime operation.
-The partnership will also utilize at least 14 acres in the Port's existing district for supply activities which is expected to generate rail and maritime activity.
+In 2021, the Port of Albany was selected, together with Equinor and Marmen/Welcon to develop the first of its kind wind tower manufacturing facility in the United States.
+Pre-development activities, including design engineering and specific site plan permitting applications got underway in 2021 with plans for major construction activity in 2022 and 2023.
+Altogether, this project represents approximately 100 acres of improved plans.
+It will include the Port expansion site, an adjacent 4 acres via National Grid easement and approximately 14.5 acres in the Port's existing maritime district at 700 Smith Blvd.
+This project will include over 626,000 square feet of production facilities and a high capacity - heavy lift custom designed maritime operation, a new bridge span connecting the site to the current Port district and related infrastructure and roadway improvements.
+The partnership will utilize the 14-acre site in the Port's existing district for supply activities which is expected to generate rail and maritime activity.

-In the first quarter of 2021, the ADPC Board of Commissioners will execute contracts for engineering and design for the next level of civil, infrastructure and structural engineering to fulfill the expansion site plans.
+In the first quarter of 2021, the ADPC Board of Commissioners executed contracts for engineering and design for the next level of civil, infrastructure and structural engineering to fulfill the expansion site plans.
+This work is nearly at 100% construction drawing level and is going to bid for construction professional in 2022.
 The APDC team's aggressive pursuit of partners has resulted in world class industry partners and the team will continue to pursue related industry economic development opportunities.